netdata/netdata/collectors/python.d.plugin/web_log/README.md

 Yet, after the appearance of google analytics and similar services, and the recent rise of APM (Application Performance Monitoring) with sophisticated time-series databases that collect and analyze metrics at the application level, all these web server log files are mostly just filling our disks, rotated every night without any use whatsoever.

-netdata turns this "useless" log file, into a powerful performance and health monitoring tool, capable of detecting, **in real-time**, most common web server problems, such as:
+Netdata turns this "useless" log file, into a powerful performance and health monitoring tool, capable of detecting, **in real-time**, most common web server problems, such as:

 - too many redirects (i.e. **oops!** *this should not redirect clients to itself*)
 - too many bad requests (i.e. **oops!** *a few files were not uploaded*)